Integrating Acunetix 360 with Azure Pipelines

 - Log in to Acunetix 360.

-- From the main menu, click Integrations, then New Integration.
+- From the main menu, select Integrations > New Integration.

-- From the Continuous Integration Systems section, click Azure Pipelines.
-The Azure DevOps Integration window is displayed.
+- From the Continuous Integration Systems section, select Azure Pipelines.

 - From the Integration Script Generator section, select the relevant Scan Settings: